kobeeraveendran/phxbot/README.md

 # phxbot
-Basic Discord bot written in JavaScript
+Basic Discord bot made for fun, written in JavaScript